-On October 12, 2021, November 9, 2021, December 14, 2021, January 11, 2022, February 8, 2022, March 8, 2022, and April 12, 2022, and May 10, 2022, the Town Council adopted resolutions with the requisite findings that the state of emergency is in effect, that measures to promote social distancing are still being recommended by local officials, and that the state of emergency directly impacts the ability of the public and the members of the Town Council to meet safely indoors in person.
+On October 12, 2021, November 9, 2021, December 14, 2021, January 11, 2022, February 8, 2022, March 8, 2022, and April 12, 2022, the Town Council adopted resolutions with the requisite findings that the state of emergency is in effect, that measures to promote social distancing are still being recommended by local officials, and that the state of emergency directly impacts the ability of the public and the members of the Town Council to meet safely indoors in person.
+AB 361 requires the Town Council to reconsider these findings every thirty days if it desires to continue meeting virtually.
+(Cal.
+Gov. Code § 54953(e)(3)).

 On March 22, 2022, the Council voted for the month of April to have the option for Council to either meet in the Council Chambers or virtually and for the public to only meet virtually.
-Given the unpredictable spread of new COVID-19 variants and the nature of public meetings to bring different households into an enclosed room for extended periods of time, the Town Council indicated that remote meetings could be necessary beyond April and the Council has not requested that the issue return for their consideration.
-The Town Council also directed that, going forward, Town legislative bodies may make an independent determination about their use of the virtual meeting format.
-However, the Council limited the Committee and Commissions' options to only those that allow for virtual public participation.
+Given the unpredictable spread of new COVID-19 variants and the nature of public meetings to bring different households into an enclosed room for extended periods of time, the Town Council has indicated that remote meetings may be necessary beyond April.
+The Town Council has also directed that, going forward, Town legislative bodies may make an independent determination about their use of the virtual meeting format.
+However, the Council limited the Committee and Commissions options to only those that allow for virtual public participation.